Dorian-Guignard/GoodFoodFront/goodfood/README.md

-# Welcome at GoodFood !
+# Welcome to GoodFood !